-(See also Overview of Sexually Transmitted Infections Overview of Sexually Transmitted Infections Sexually transmitted infections (STIs), also termed sexually transmitted diseases or STDs, can be caused by a number of microorganisms that vary widely in size, life cycle, the diseases and... read more and Chlamydia Chlamydia Three species of Chlamydia cause human disease, including sexually transmitted infections and respiratory infections.
-All are susceptible to macrolides (eg, azithromycin), tetracyclines... read more .)
+(See also Overview of Sexually Transmitted Infections Overview of Sexually Transmitted Infections Sexually transmitted infection (STI) refers to infection with a pathogen that is transmitted through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with... read more and Chlamydia Chlamydia Three species of Chlamydia cause human disease, including sexually transmitted infections and respiratory infections.
+Diagnosis depends on species; culture, nucleic acid amplification... read more .)

 LGV is caused by serotypes L1, L2, and L3 of the bacteria Chlamydia trachomatis.
 These serotypes differ from the chlamydial serotypes that cause trachoma Trachoma Trachoma is a chronic conjunctivitis caused by Chlamydia trachomatis and is characterized by progressive exacerbations and remissions.
-It is the leading cause of preventable blindness... read more , inclusion conjunctivitis, and chlamydial urethritis and cervicitis Chlamydial, Mycoplasmal, and Ureaplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis not due to gonorrhea are caused predominantly by chlamydiae and infrequently by mycoplasmas or Ureaplasma sp.
+It is the leading cause of preventable blindness... read more , inclusion conjunctivitis Adult Inclusion Conjunctivitis Adult inclusion conjunctivitis is caused by sexually transmitted Chlamydia trachomatis.
+Symptoms include chronic unilateral hyperemia and mucopurulent discharge.
+Diagnosis is clinical... read more , and chlamydial urethritis and cervicitis Chlamydia and Mycoplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis (that are not due to gonorrhea) are caused predominantly by chlamydiae and less frequently by mycoplasmas.
 Chlamydiae... read more because they can invade and reproduce in regional lymph nodes.

 LGV occurs sporadically in the US but is endemic in parts of Africa, India, Southeast Asia, South America, and the Caribbean.
 It is diagnosed much more often in men than women.
 LGV is being increasingly reported in North America, Europe, and Australia among men who have sex with men (MSM).